saona-raimundo/saona-raimundo.github.io/_posts/2022-12-14-Candidate problem.md

 # How to choose in life?

 Everyone has thought about how to make decisions in life, mathematicians too.
-As it is customary in Mathematics, they simplify the problem until they can analyze it.
+As is customary in Mathematics, they simplify the problem until they can analyze it.
 For some of us, the simplified setting may have nothing to do with real life.
-The hope is that the essence of the problem is still captured, and therefore the solution "somehow" applies to real life.
+The hope is that these simplifications still capture the essence of the problem.
+If that is true, the solution "somehow" applies to real life.
 In other words, mathematicians hope that they have something meaningful to share with you.

 This article introduces the most classical setting, discusses some open extensions and points out a few references for the interested reader.

 ## Mathematical formalization

-Many names has been given to the problem, including:
+The problem goes by many names, including:
 - Secretary problem
 - Marriage problem
 - Dowry problem